awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-deploy.md

 # Install or update packages<a name="distributor-working-with-packages-deploy"></a>

-You can use the AWS Management Console or the AWS CLI to deploy packages to your AWS Systems Manager managed instances by using AWS Systems Manager Distributor\.
+You can deploy packages to your AWS Systems Manager managed instances by using Distributor, a capability of AWS Systems Manager\.
+To deploy the packages, use either the AWS Management Console or AWS Command Line Interface \(AWS CLI\)\.
 You can currently deploy one version of one package per command\.
 You can install new packages or update existing installations in place\.
 You can choose to deploy a specific version or choose to always deploy the latest version of a package for deployment\.
-We recommend using State Manager to install packages\.
+We recommend using State Manager, a capability of AWS Systems Manager, to install packages\.
 Using State Manager helps ensure that your instances are always running the most up\-to\-date version of your package\.

 | Preference | AWS Systems Manager action | More information |